fonnymunkey/RLCraft-Dregora-Edition/loottables/dregora/loot_tables/readme.txt

-In DregoraRL there's a 3 main loot categories which can be found in assets/dregora/dregorarl/ which are a combination of vanilla dregora loot & rlcraft infused loot so the loottables can be used for both vanilla as rlcraft with minimal adjusting.
+In DregoraRL there's 3 main loot categories which can be found in assets/dregora/dregorarl/ which are a combination of vanilla dregora loot & rlcraft infused loot so the loottables can be used for both vanilla as rlcraft with minimal adjusting.

 1. There's the regular loot category with the following loot tables: